 In this study, the researchers wanted to find out why those with a higher risk of contracting the disease did not attend the service – individuals with lower socio-economic backgrounds and older people.
-They found that the above findings held true regardless of study participants’ socio-economic status, age, and gender.
+They found that the above findings held true regardless of the study participant’s socio-economic status, age, and gender.

-As pointed out by Rosenstock, the major methodological limitation is the study’s retrospective nature in that both existing beliefs and behavior (having an X-ray) were inquired at the same time.
+As pointed out by Rosenstock, the major methodological limitation is the study’s retrospective nature in that both existing beliefs and behaviour (having an X-ray) were inquired about at the same time.
 This is because people tend to change their previous perceptions in accordance with their later decisions as shown by Festinger’s cognitive dissonance theory.

-In contrast to the Godfrey Hochbaum’s retrospective study, Kegeles conducted a two-phase prospective study with individuals who had a pre-paid dental care plan and their subsequent preventive health visits: first, he inquired about their beliefs and second, three years later, about their visits to a dental clinic.
+In contrast to Godfrey Hochbaum’s retrospective study, Kegeles conducted a two-phase prospective study with individuals who had a pre-paid dental care plan and their subsequent preventive health visits: first, he inquired about their beliefs and second, three years later, about their visits to a dental clinic.
 Then he compared these findings with a control group from the same company.
 Both groups were stratified by age and marital status for analyses.